centreon/centreon-documentation/versioned_docs/version-20.10/installation/installation-of-a-central-server/using-centreon-iso.md

 title: Using Centreon ISO
 ---

-> If you want to install Centreon on CentOS / Oracle Linux / RHEL distribution
-> in version 8, you must [use RPM packages](./using-packages)

 ## Step 1: Startup the server

 To install Centreon, start up your server from the Centreon ISO image in version el7.